Axion-Network/axion-contracts/README.md

 4. run `npm install` in axion-contracts directory
 5. run `truffle compile` - this compiles the smart contracts and exports artifacts to a build folder
 6. run the unit tests
+  * `npm run build` - compile the contracts and generate the types
   * `npx truffle test` - runs all unit tests
   * `npx truffle test TEST_PATH` - run a specific test located at TEST_PATH